outfitlabs/partner-api-docs/README.md

 **Coming in Release 2** (quick follow): We'll add a `properties` array to search results with hotel data (names, prices, ratings, images) so you can build your own UI if you want.

-For now, the deeplink gives advisors a great experience with personalized results.
+For now, the deeplink gives agents a great experience with personalized results.

 </details>